 A rookie card with just one superstar Hall of Fame player is normally sufficient enough to place it high on the collecting radar.
 This special card from 1980-81 Topps takes that to another level, featuring three Hall of Famers and including the rookie offerings for both Larry Bird and Magic Johnson, alongside Julius Erving.
 While the three-in-one format has been beaten to death in the years since, this is a rookie card for the ages.

 George Mikan is not generally mentioned among the other players on this list.
 As one of the first dominant big men, he was an early star of professional basketball, but the game is so different now, it is hard to consider him on equal footing with the others.
 However, his relevance to the game is unquestioned and his rookie card is the biggest draw from the very first national basketball release.
 1948 Bowman was the beginning of basketball cards and that cannot be overlooked.
 The simple card is nearly a square and includes a black-and-white image and colorful purple-blue background.

 It may sound like a broken record to some, but Michael Jordan will never be overtaken.
 All players will be compared to him, and will come up short.
-His 1986-87 card is one of many significant rookie cards found in the product, but there is no comparison when it comes to which is the top card.
+His 1986-87 card is one of many significant rookie cards found in the product, but there is no comparison when it comes to the top overall basketball rookie card.
 "Air Jordan" is on full display in this iconic card, which showcases him with his tongue out, going up for another gravity-defying dunk.
 In the basketball collecting world, the Michael Jordan rookie is always going to be above the rim, while the rest remain flat-footed, watching in awe.